apppackio/apppack-docs/src/tutorials/initial-setup.md

 # Initial Setup

 This tutorial will walk you through the initial AppPack setup in your AWS account.
 You will connect your AWS account to AppPack and setup your initial cluster for installing apps.
+This process should take about 25 minutes to complete, with the majority of waiting for AWS to spin up resources and setup a domain.

 ## 📝 Prerequisites